Kilakarai: History

 It has the oldest mosque in India known as the Palaiya Kuthba Palli.
 It has a unique pre-Islamic heritage of more than 1300 years.

 The migration of the people after the decline of the marine trade and industry resulted in people exploring the other parts of the globe.
 Kilakarai has a large expatriate population and a high literacy rate.
 This has enabled the people of Kilakarai to span the globe and become active merchants in the Middle and Far East, US and European markets.

 The 1970s decline of marine trade resulted in people migrating to other countries for business and jobs.
-Now as per the law of nature the reverse migration is all set to happen.
-Post-Covid, pandemic and Lockdowns job losses have become the order of the day and disruptions are all set to happen.
-The Gulf mission to minimise the Indian immigrants, improved and fast-developing job and business opportunities in Tamil Nadu, the native bonding, self-content nature etc. have made many people come back home for good.

 Kilakarai has long been a destination of cultural, historical, and spiritual significance.
 It was constituted as a panchayat in the year 1885.
 As per G.O.
 No. 1157LN, date: 3 December 1885.
 It has since been upgraded as a Special Town Panchayat as per Director of Town Panchayat, Madras as per G.O.
 No. 1481/82/J5, Dated on 25 January 1982 and then upgraded as per G.O.
 No. 300 and 301 Dated on 24 August 2004 as a Third Grade Municipality.

 The Muslim community of Kilakarai is philanthropic in nature, providing continuous assistance to the downtrodden sections of society.
 There are more than 20 schools and colleges in this town, where education was provided irrespective of Caste, creed or religion by the community.
 Literacy rates in Kilakarai is much higher than the national and even State averages.

 Hameedia High School founded in 1940s beside the old Arabic Madrasa Aroosiya Thaika, was a catalyst to more graduates from Kilakarai.
 With the arrival of Mohamed Sathak Engineering College and then the Thassim Beevi Abdul Kader College for Women the number of graduates from this traditional town has seen a steady rise.